-With MORE THAN it may be possible for the policyholder to drive someone else’s car in an emergency, but only with the owner’s permission.
+It may be possible for the policyholder to drive someone else’s car in an emergency, but only with the owner’s permission.
 Always check your policy documents for cover details.
-With DOC (Driving Other Cars) the level of cover is third party only.
+DOC (Driving Other Cars) cover provides for third party cover only.

-Should you have an accident damaging the car you’re driving in an emergency, third party will not cover you for any damage to the car.
-It will cover you for damage to a third party’s car or property.
-Repairs to the vehicle you’re driving may come out of your friend’s pocket.
+Let’s say you have an accident driving a friend’s car in an emergency.
+Third party insurance will not cover you for any damage to your friend’s car.
+However, it will cover you for damage to a third party’s car or property.
+Repairs to the vehicle you were driving at the time of the emergency may come out of your friend’s pocket.

-How can I regularly drive someone else car?
+How can I regularly drive someone else's car?

 Can someone else drive my car if they aren't on my insurance?